-In 2021-22, we distributed a total of 3,642
+In 2021-22, we distributed a total of 3,642 improved cookstoves on behalf of our clients.

 Sustainable Cocoa Production and Farmer Livelihoods

 Côte d'Ivoire

 Biofertiliser Creation as Part of "CI:RRRCLES"

 Our Kubeko+ initiative, part of the "CI:RRRCLES" project (Côte d'Ivoire: Reducing, Reusing and Recycling to Contribute and Lead in Efficient Sustainable waste management), has been implemented with our local partner LONO since 2021 and continued this year.